fuzzylabs/vertex-edge/README.md

 pip install -r requirements.txt
 ```

-[comment]: <> (add pip version)

 ## Setting up GCP environment

 Now you'll need a [GCP account](https://cloud.google.com), so sign up for one if you haven't already done so.

 Within your GCP account, [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects), or you can use an existing project if you prefer.

+Make sure you [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project) for your new project too.

 ## Authenticate with GCP